-Oregon OSHA is also participating as a member of O[yes] Oregon Young Employee Safety Coalition.
+Oregon OSHA also participates as a member of O[yes] Oregon Young Employee Safety Coalition.
 The mission of O[yes] is to prevent young worker injuries and fatalities.
 O[yes] educates its constituency of young workers, educators, employers, parents, and labor and trade associations through outreach, advocacy, and sharing of resources.
-For more information, see text box on the current O[yes] Video Contest for 14- to 18-year-olds.